nicvagn/Gambit-Pairing/README.md

   - Full tiebreaker configuration with drag-and-drop order in settings.

 - **Swiss Pairings**
-  - Automated pairings for each round, avoiding rematches and balancing colors.
+  - Automated pairings for each round, avoiding rematches and balancing colours.
   - Manual adjustment of pairings before results are entered (with dialog).
   - Bye assignment according to USCF rules, including handling of inactive/withdrawn players.